secretstartups/handbook/content/handbook/people-group/talent-assessment.md

 While newly onboarded team members do not need to complete the Talent Assessment evaluation in Workday, it's still important for them to have a check-in conversation with their manager.
 We recommend that this conversation happens after the team member has completed 3 months with GitLab.
 We've created [this template] (https://docs.google.com/document/d/1itxP_OOuNC2oRXYu3ep_ZQdutqcZUdUyXgzQomEpuKM/edit) for team members and managers to complete.
 The goal would be for the newly onboarded team member and their manager to come together to have a conversation reflecting on their first 3 months at GitLab, highlighting their strengths and opportunities, then alignig on any support needed for the team member moving forward.

 Besides team members with a GitLab tenure up to 3 months (New hire TNTR), the “Too New to Rate” designation will also be available for team members that have just transferred or were promoted to a new role.
-In these cases we would recommend using this designation if:

-- A team member has transferred to a role within the last 3 months that is significantly different from their previous role (ex.
-From a job family to another)
-- A team member is promoted to a role within the last 3 months that is significantly different from their previous role (ex.
-Different level and different job family).
+Please see the [Promotions or Transfer During Assessment Cycle](#Promotions-or-Transfers-During-Assessment-Cycle) section for more details and guidance on how to evaluate and consider performance in these scenarios.

-If any of the above cases arise we would recommend to discuss with your People Business Partner to ensure the designation is consistently applied.
+If any of the above cases arise it is recommend that you discuss with your People Business Partner to ensure the Too New to Rate designation is consistently applied.

 ### Calibration Session